 Terms of Service

-Your submission of materials permits us to read and critique your work, but in no way gives us any claim of ownership or rights to any of your ideas, characters, plot, themes, et cetera..
+Your submission of materials permits us to read and critique your work, but in no way gives us any claim of ownership or claim of rights of any kind to any of your ideas, characters, stories, themes, et cetera.
 Nor will we or any of our employees or assigns distribute, in any way, your information or your work to any third parties.

 If you are in any way averse to receiving critical feedback – feedback which you might disagree with – we respectfully request that you do not use our service, as our service is providing critical feedback.

-You agree you’re not entitled to a refund or remediation of any kind for any of the following reasons:
+3) You agree you’re not entitled to a refund or redo for any of the following reasons:

 a) You disagree with our reader’s opinions or critique in any way.